Movatterモバイル変換

 Emotions

 Pride is a humansecondary emotion characterized by a sense of security with one'sidentity, performance, or accomplishments.
-It is often considered the opposite ofshame[1] and, depending on context, may be viewed as either avirtue or avice.
+It is often considered the opposite ofshame[1] and, depending on the context, may be viewed as either avirtue or avice.
 Typically, pride arises frompraise, independentself-reflection, and/or a fulfilled feeling ofbelonging.

-It may also refer to foolhardiness,[2] or a corrupt, irrational sense of one's personal value,status, or accomplishments,[3] and in this sense,pride can be usedsynonymously withhubris orvanity.
-In this sense it has classical theological interpretation as one of theseven deadly sins.
-When viewed as a virtue, pride in one's abilities is known as virtuous pride, greatness of soul, ormagnanimity, but when viewed as a vice, it is often known to be self-idolatry, sadistic contempt orvainglory.[4]
+Pride may also be used to refer to foolhardiness[2] or a unearned, irrational sense of one's personal value,status, or accomplishments.
+Pride is often used synonymously withhubris orvanity.[3]Pride is interpreted in some classical theologies as one of theseven deadly sins.
+When viewed as a virtue, pride in one's abilities is known as virtuous pride, greatness of soul, ormagnanimity.
+When depicted as a vice, it is often known to beself-idolatry, sadistic contempt, orvanity.[4]

 Etymology

-The word"proud" originates fromlateOld English "prut", likely derived from theOld French meaning "brave" or "valiant" (11th century), which later becamepreux in French.
-This, in turn, comes from theLate Latinprodis, meaning "useful," related to the Latinprodesse, "to be of use."[5]
-The sense of "having a high opinion of oneself," which does not exist inFrench, may reflect the Anglo-Saxons' perception of the Norman knights, who referred to themselves as "proud."[6]
+The word "proud" originated from the lateOld English word "prud", or "prut", likely derived from theOld French word meaning "brave" or "valiant" (11th century).
+This term ultimately comes from theLate Latin"prode", meaning "useful".
+The sense of "having a high opinion of oneself", which does not exist inFrench, may reflect theAnglo-Saxons' perception of theNorman knights, who referred to themselves as "proud".[5]

 Ancient Greek philosophy

-By a high-minded man we seem to mean one who claims much and deserves much: for he who claims much without deserving it is a fool; but the possessor of a virtue is never foolish or silly.
+"By a high-minded man we seem to mean one who claims much and deserves much: for he who claims much without deserving it is a fool; but the possessor of a virtue is never foolish or silly.
 The man we have described, then, is high-minded.
-He who deserves little and claims little is temperate [or modest], but not high-minded: for high-mindedness [or greatness of soul] implies greatness, just as beauty implies stature; small men may be neat and well proportioned, but cannot be called beautiful.[8]
+He who deserves little and claims little is temperate [or modest], but not high-minded: for high-mindedness [or greatness of soul] implies greatness, just as beauty implies stature; small men may be neat and well proportioned, but cannot be called beautiful."[7]

 He then concludes that,

-High-mindedness, then, seems to be the crowning grace, as it were, of the virtues; it makes them greater, and cannot exist without them.
-And on this account it is a hard thing to be truly high-minded; for it is impossible without the union of all the virtues.[8]
+"High-mindedness, then, seems to be the crowning grace, as it were, of the virtues; it makes them greater, and cannot exist without them.
+And on this account it is a hard thing to be truly high-minded; for it is impossible without the union of all the virtues."[7]

-By contrast, Aristotle defined the vice of hubris as follows:
+By contrast,Aristotle defined the vice of hubris as follows:

-to cause shame to the victim, not in order that anything may happen to you, nor because anything has happened to you, but merely for your own gratification.
+"...to cause shame to the victim, not in order that anything may happen to you, nor because anything has happened to you, but merely for your own gratification.
 Hubris is not the requital of past injuries; this is revenge.
-As for the pleasure in hubris, its cause is this: naive men think that by ill-treating others they make their own superiority the greater.[9]
+As for the pleasure in hubris, its cause is this: naive men think that by ill-treating others they make their own superiority the greater."[8]

 Psychology